 Austin Visitor Center Online Store

 Austin Visitor Center's Online Gift Shop is open and taking orders with free shipping.
-New products will be released over the weekend, so check back for even more Austin and Texas-made products.
+New products are released regularly, so check back for even more Austin and Texas-made products.

 Bunkhouse hotels have created a special retail collection for the Bunkhouse Employee Relief Fund - including a new Don't Break Your Tenderness Tee.
 100% of the profits of these items will benefit the Bunkhouse Employee Relief Fund.

-Support local restaurants that have had to temporarily close their doors by buying shirts, cookbooks, koozies and more through their online stores.
+Support local restaurants by buying shirts, cookbooks, koozies and more through their online stores.
 Stock up on gift cards, t-shirts, and signed copies of Eric Silverstein's cookbook, “The Peached Tortilla: Modern Asian Comfort Food from Tokyo to Texas” online from The Peached Tortilla.
 Get gift cards, t-shirts, caps, bats and koozies from the Güero’s Taco Bar online store.
 Purchase "The Odd Duck Almanac" from Odd Duck and cook all of your favorite recipes at home.
 Or, purchase a subscription to automatically receive future editions of the almanac dynamic e-newsletters, zines, craft goods, discounts, VIP status and more!

 Books, Music, Art & More

-For everyone who is working from home for the coming weeks, local Austin business Desk Plants wants to help make the most of your time inside, offering 20% off their entire selection of hard-to-kill indoor plants.
+For everyone who is working from home for the coming weeks, local Austin business Desk Plants wants to help make the most of your time inside with a huge selection of hard-to-kill indoor plants.
 They offer virtually un-killable plants for those with a brown thumb and plenty of options for expert plant parents – plus a plant help hotline and online tips videos.
 Desk Plants also offers delivery throughout Austin so you don’t have to leave your home!

 End of an Ear